Effective problem solving using SAT solvers: Sudoku puzzles

 Additionally, we developed a method of generating Sudoku puzzles with a unique solution using \texttt{Satisfy}.
 This allowed us to write an interactive Sudoku game where random puzzles can automatically be generated on command.
 To begin, \texttt{Satisfy} is used to find a solution to the above Sudoku constraints with an empty grid (no starting clues) and the produced satisfying solution generates a completed Sudoku grid~$R$.
 A random seed is passed to the SAT solver so that a different solution~$R$ is generated each time; this is done by passing the following \texttt{solveroptions} in the call to \texttt{Satisfy}:

-A random ordering of the entries of $R$ is generated and the first 50 entries are selected as the potential starting configuration of a Sudoku puzzle.
-This puzzle has the solution $R$ by construction, though other solutions may also exist.
+Let $R_{i,j}$ denote the $(i,j)$ the entry in the solution~$R$ where $1\leq i,j\leq9$.
+The $R_{i,j}$ are randomly ordered and the first 50 entries $R_{i,j}$ are selected as the potential starting configuration of a Sudoku puzzle.
+This puzzle has the solution~$R$ by construction, though other solutions may also exist.

 To verify that the generated solution is unique, we re-run \texttt{Satisfy} with the additional 50 unit clauses corresponding to the starting configuration along with the constraint $\bigvee_{R_{i,j}=k}\lnot S_{i,j,k}$ which blocks the solution $R$.
 If \texttt{Satisfy} returns another solution then we start over and find a new $R$ to try.
-Otherwise the first~50 entries of $R$ form a legal Sudoku puzzle.
+Otherwise the starting configuration forms a legal Sudoku puzzle.

-Additionally, it may be the case that we could use fewer than 50 entries and still obtain a Sudoku puzzle with a unique solution.
-Thus, we now estimate how many entries need to be assigned using only a few extra calls to the SAT solver.
-We define $l\coloneqq20$, $h\coloneqq50$, $m\coloneqq\operatorname{round}((l+h)/2)$ and repeat the last step except using only the first $m$ entries of $R$.
-If the resulting SAT instance is satisfiable then we need to use more than $m$ entries to ensure a unique solution and if the resulting SAT instance is unsatisfiable then we can perhaps use fewer than $m$ entries.
-Either way, we improve the bounds on how many entries to assign (in the former case we can update $l$ to $m$ and in the latter case we can update $h$ to~$m$) and this step can be repeated a few times to find more precise bounds on how many entries need to be assigned to ensure a unique solution exists.
+Additionally, it may be the case that we can use fewer than 50 entries and still obtain a Sudoku puzzle with a unique solution.
+To estimate how many entries need to be assigned using only a few extra calls to the SAT solver we use a variant of binary search, letting $l\coloneqq20$ and $h\coloneqq50$ be lower and upper bounds on how many entries we will define in the puzzle.
+Next, we let $m\coloneqq\operatorname{round}((l+h)/2)$ and repeat the first step except using only the first~$m$ entries $R_{i,j}$.
+If the resulting SAT instance is satisfiable then we need to use strictly more than $m$ entries to ensure that a unique solution exists and if the resulting SAT instance is unsatisfiable then we can perhaps use strictly fewer than~$m$ entries.
+Either way, we improve the bounds on how many entries to assign (in the former case we can update $l$ to~$m$ and in the latter case we can update $h$ to~$m$) and this step can be repeated a few times to find more precise bounds on how many entries need to be assigned to ensure a unique solution exists.